Kristian Gkolomeev: Enhanced Games

-In May 2025, a video was published of Gkolomeev unofficially breaking the long course 50 metres freestyle world record at an February 2025 private event sponsored by the Enhanced Games.
-He swam 20.89 seconds, 0.02 seconds faster than the current official record by César Cielo set in 2009.
+In May 2025, a video was published of Gkolomeev unofficially breaking the long course 50 metres freestyle world record at a February 2025 private event sponsored by the Enhanced Games by swimming 20.89 seconds, 0.02 seconds faster than the current official record by César Cielo set in 2009.
 Gkolomeev admitted to taking performance-enhancing drugs before breaking the record, which was not certified by World Aquatics.

 In addition to taking performance-enhancing drugs for two weeks, Gkolomeev wore a Jaked bodyskin suit, which were banned from swimming competition in 2010, a year after Cielo's world record performance.
 A video was also published of Gkolomeev swimming 21.03 seconds in "jammer" competition-legal shorts.
 For this swim, he was aided by two months of performance-enhancing drugs usage and swam one hundredth second faster than Caeleb Dressel's fastest-ever mark in textile swimwear.

+On May 25, 2026, he swam the 50m freestyle at the Enhanced Games in 20.81 seconds, 0.07 seconds faster than the official world record, again in a full-body competition suit banned from World Aquatics sanctioned competition.
+He was the only athlete to beat a world record at the competition, but this record is not officially recognized.